jupyter/docker-stacks/docs/using/custom-images.md

 ...
 ```

-Include the file below in your project:
+Then include the file below in your project:

 ```{literalinclude} recipe_code/docker-bake.custom-python.hcl
 :force: